ballerina-platform/ballerina-performance/README.md

 Ballerina performance artifacts are used to continuously test the performance of Ballerina services.

+These performance test scripts make use of Apache JMeter and a simple Netty Backend Service, which can echo back any requests and also add a configurable delay to the response.

+In order to support a large number of concurrent users, two or more JMeter Servers can be used.

-These script use AWS CloudFormation to create a deployment of 5 EC2 instances for Apache JMeter Client, 2 Apache JMeter Servers, Ballerina and Netty Backend Service.
+To fully automate the performance tests, an AWS CloudFormation template is used to create a deployment of 5 EC2 instances for Apache JMeter Client, 2 Apache JMeter Servers, Ballerina and Netty Backend Service.

 ## About Ballerina